HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

   sql_file="adoption.sql"
 ) }}

 The relative popularity of `dns-prefetch` is unsurprising as it first appeared in 2009, and has the widest support out of all major Resource Hints.
 It had a 4% increase in Desktop adoption, compared to [2019](https://almanac.httparchive.org/en/2019/resource-hints#resource-hints).
 We saw a similar increase for `preconnect` as well.
-One key reason this was the largest growth between all hints, is the clear and useful advice the Lighthouse audit is giving on this matter.
+One key reason this was the largest growth between all hints, is the clear and useful advice pthe Lighthouse audit is giving on this matter](https://web.dev/uses-rel-preconnect/).
 Starting from this year's report we also introduce how the latest dataset performs against Lighthouse recommendations.

 `preload` usage has had a slower growth with only a 2% increase from 2019.
 This could be in part because it requires a bit more attention.
 While you only need the domain to use `dns-prefetch` and `preconnect`, you must specify the resource to use `preload`.
 While you can safely assume `dns-prefetch` and `preconnect` will improve performance, if `preload` is used on the wrong resource, it can actually damage performance.